topleft/boomer-api/BLOG.md

 Have a look at the [final resources template](https://github.com/topleft/boomer-api/blob/master/cloudformation/resources.json) to see the parameters in context.

-And in the _cloudformation/roles.json_ therw are a couple values that could benefit from using parameters.
+And in the _cloudformation/roles.json_ there are a couple values that could benefit from using parameters.
 Update the code to this:

 ```
 "Parameters": {